sara-sabr/ITStrategy/_posts/en/2019-12-20-why-we-are-promoting-risks.md

 In a sense, the current framework promotes incorrect investment decisions because it allows large projects to run for too long without the end-user feedback loop that can validate whether such investments are worthwhile.
 This precisely goes against the spirit of Digital Government in [being more agile, open, and user focused](https://www.canada.ca/en/government/system/digital-government/government-canada-digital-standards.html).

-### Diluting empathy towards the end-user
+### Diluting empathy towards the end user

 In the PMLC mentioned above changes to the systems start with an investment proposals from a business owner that is given to the Director General Project Oversight Committee (DG POC).
 From there, it will go through 5 stages involving more than 16 stakeholders, and go through [about 9 committees](http://dialogue/grp/IITB-DGIIT-Gov-New-Nouveau/SitePages/Governance.aspx) (depending on the scale of the request).
-The IT product team(s) working on the project gets involved at Stage 4, after 14 stakeholders went through the end-user's request, will start interacting with a [dozen seperate IT teams]((onenote:http://dialogue/grp/PR6893344/OneNote/AppDevSA/02-Development%20(In%20Progress)/Outcomes%20Map.one#Feature%20to%20Release%20BPM&section-id={5E16E60C-310B-49EF-8451-88E0CE4DA968}&page-id={8208D63D-CE7D-49EB-BF48-033A38FA5825}&end)), and will have to give periodic information to those 9 committees on progress.
+The IT product team(s) working on the project gets involved at Stage 4, after 14 stakeholders went through the end user's request, will start interacting with a [dozen seperate IT teams]((onenote:http://dialogue/grp/PR6893344/OneNote/AppDevSA/02-Development%20(In%20Progress)/Outcomes%20Map.one#Feature%20to%20Release%20BPM&section-id={5E16E60C-310B-49EF-8451-88E0CE4DA968}&page-id={8208D63D-CE7D-49EB-BF48-033A38FA5825}&end)), and will have to give periodic information to those 9 committees on progress.

 The \#1 Government of Canada's Digital Standard is **Design with users**, but the current framework inhibits the IT team to interact with the user as it adds control points between the many teams interactions.
 In addition, as we've stated above, the IT project should be a **hypothesis**, one that MUST be validated with real users, not through proxies which [requirement \#4.2.1.5 of the upcoming Policy on Service and Digital](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32603) essentially requires deputy heads to do.

-By adding the layers between the end-user that initiated the investment proposal and the IT team(s) expected to work on it, we have essentially diluted the empathy towards her.
+By adding the layers between the end user that initiated the investment proposal and the IT team(s) expected to work on it, we have essentially diluted the empathy towards her.

 ### Fiduciary responsibility towards public funds